artturimatias/GLAMpipe-docs/pages/01.home/default.md

 title: Home
 ---

----
-title: GLAMpipe
----

- !
-NOTE: GLAMpipe is under development, but you are free to experiment with it already!

 ### What is GLAMpipe?

- **GLAMpipe** is an extensible open source web-app for transforming datasets and uploading data and media to online repositories.
+ **GLAMpipe** is an extensible open source web-app for browsing and transforming GLAM datasets, and uploading data and media to online repositories.

- ####GLAMpipe can be used to:
+GLAMpipe can be used:
-- browse metadata
-- importing metadata + files
-- process metadata + files
-- exporting metadata + files
+- via graphical user interface
+- via REST api
+- as a software libarary

 ####GLAMpipe can import from: